 Section 2.
 Membership

-The Council shall consist of the President, the President-Elect, the most immediate living Past-President, the Executive Vice President, Treasurer, Program Director, Awards Director, Editor of the Society’s principal journal, and 15 elected Councilors.
+The Council shall consist of the President, the President-Elect, the most immediate living Past-President, the Executive Vice President, Treasurer, Program Director, Awards Director, Editor of the Society’s principal journal, 15 elected Councilors and two graduate student representatives.
 Each elected Councilor shall serve for three years taking office at the beginning of the calendar year following the election.
 Five Councilors shall be elected each year to provide three classes serving staggered terms on the Council.
 Any vacancy among elected Councilors shall be filled by the normal procedure for electing Councilors at the next annual election.
 An elected Councilor shall not be eligible for reelection for one year after completing a full term of service.
 Elected Councilors must be members of the Society.
+Any graduate student member may self-nominate to serve as a representative, and the student representatives will be selected through the following process.
+First, current student representatives will solicit nominations and will assemble a ballot list.
+This list will then be distributed to the student members of the society for voting.
+The timing of this vote will coincide with the annual election process for other officers.
+Each representative will serve a two-year term, and one new representative is elected each year, allowing their terms to be staggered.

 Section 3.
 Chairmanship